internet-computer-protocol/evm-rpc-canister/README.md

 ## Quick Start

-Add the following to your `dfx.json` config file (replace `remote.id.ic` with any option from the list of available canisters above):
+Add the following to your `dfx.json` config file (replace the `ic` principal with any option from the list of available canisters above):

 ```json
 {